-In an interview, director David Lean stated that with The Passionate Friends he had intended to capture “thoughts” on film, but felt like he had failed miserably.
-That’s why the film is short on dialogue and has lots of close-ups.
+In an interview, director David Lean stated that with The Passionate Friends he had intended to capture “thoughts” on film (that’s why the movie is short on dialogue and has lots of close-ups), but felt he had failed miserably.
 Lean was wrong: the filmmaker did a spectacularly good job conveying the idea of “thought.”
 Using judicious editing and innovative camera angles, Lean takes us inside the characters’ minds.

-Guy Green’s (Great Expectations and Oliver Twist) cinematography is particularly impressive.
-Green shoots some fantastic scenes, specifically the exciting climax at the train station.
+Guy Green’s (Great Expectations and Captain Horatio Hornblower) cinematography is particularly impressive.
+Green shoots some fantastic scenes, specifically the exciting climax at a train station.
 The unusual camera angles make the film both involving and visually exciting.
 Perhaps the fact that Lean was at the time seeing a psychoanalyst influenced his choices.
 I don’t know, but it worked for me.

 Based upon H.G.
-Wells’s novel, The Passionate Friends was conceived in an atmosphere of anxiety and chaos.
+Wells’s 1913 novel of the same name, The Passionate Friends was conceived in an atmosphere of anxiety and chaos.
 The title could very well have referred to the passionate people who made the film.
-It began as a pet project of producer Ronald Neame and writer Eric Ambler.
-Neame wanted to direct the movie and was hoping to capture some of what had made Lean’s Brief Encounter (1945) so special.
-It has never been established why Lean ended up rewriting a script that satisfied all the parties involved.
+It began as Ronald Neame (The Poseidon Adventure) and writer Eric Ambler’s pet project.
+Neame was hoping to direct the movie but, for reasons that remain unclear to me, Lean took over the movie and unceremoniously pushed Neame and Ambler aside.

 Over the years, Lean refused to speak of the film.
-Ambler and Neame never had anything good to say about the movie either.
+Ambler and Neame practically disowned the movie.
 Considering the atmosphere of discord that surrounded the film, it’s nothing short of a miracle that the film works as well as it does.
-It’s a bit cold around the edges, but it’s a fascinating psychological melodrama.
+It’s a bit cold around the edges, but it’s a complex and fascinating psychological melodrama.

 Conclusions & Final Thoughts:

 The Passionate Friends is not on the artistic level of The Bridge on the River Kwai (1957) or Lawrence of Arabia (1962), but it is a film that offers plenty of goodies, especially for Leanphiles — it’s a little gem!
 I loved the performances, the story, the superbly constructed flashback scenes, everything about it is top class.
 Give it a chance, I promise you won’t be disappointed.
-With Wilfrid Hyde-White (My Fair Lady) and Arthur Howard (Moonraker).
+With Wilfrid Hyde-White (My Fair Lady) and Arthur Howard (The Man in the White Suit).
 B&W, 95 minutes, Not Rated.